maxipago/sdk-dotnet/README.md

 This library has all the functionalities currently available through our XML-based API and can be freely copied and used by Merchants and developers.

 You can get a more comprehensive view of our API by our documentation, [which can be downloaded here](http://www.maxipago.com/docs/maxiPago_API_Latest.pdf).
-If you are looking for a hosted payment page solution, please see the section "smartPages!".
+If you are looking for a hosted payment page solution, please see the section **smartPages!**.

 ## Setup ##